 The prescribed dosage, timing, and mode of administration may not be changed.
-Any departures from the intended regimen must be recorded in the eCRFs.
+Any departures from the intended regimen must be recorded in the electronic case report forms (eCRFs).

 For the study treatment administrations, date/time of administration, site of administration, and dose administered (entire dose/incomplete dose) will be documented in the eCRF.